huzefazaheer/battleships/README.md

 # battleships
-The classic battleships game coded in javascript
+The classic battleships game coded in javascript.
+Implemented using TDD with Jest.
+Working single and multiplayer mode.

+### [Live Demo] (huzefazaheer.github.io/battleships)